 My series of articles will cover both theoretical and practical information about how to make machine learning explainable.
 The articles will be structured in the following way:

-Part 1: Machine Learning Model Interpretability
+Part 1: Machine Learning Model Interpretability (this article)

 - What is Model Interpretation?